ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments/pa8.md

 practice with Java lists and maps, and work on understanding how to `throw` exceptions.

-On this assignment, you can share **ideas for tests** with other students in the course and on Piazza, but you cannot share code with anyone other than the course staff.
-If you want to share information about tests, describe them or use shorthand notation like “try passing in the list `{1, 2, 3}` and you should expect X as an answer” rather than writing out Java code for it.
+On this assignment, you can work with other students and share code and tests as you find best for your learning.
+Focus your discussion on Piazza on small snippets of code to accomplish specific tasks, rather than whole method implementations, and also focus on sharing useful tests, which is often broadly helpful.

 Submission checklist:

-- In `CompareLists.java`, submitted to the `pa8` assignment:
+- In `CompareLists.java`, submitted to the `PA8` assignment:
   - `[ ]` Implementations of `Comparator` classes
   - `[ ]` Implementations of array/`List` methods
-- `[ ]` PDF submission of memory diagram for exception, submitted to the `pa8-stacktrace` assignment
+- `[ ]` PDF submission of memory diagram for exception, submitted to the `PA8-stacktrace` assignment

 Starter code is available here:

 [https://github.com/ucsd-cse11-f21/pa8-starter](https://github.com/ucsd-cse11-f21/pa8-starter)

 ## Comparators and Lists

 The